ibm-satellite/academy-labs/azure/AcademyLabs.md

 So communication is allowed from internet (0.0.0.0/0) to the ports 80, 443 and 30000-32767

-What makes logic as that is configured in the terraform template used to generate the AWS assets
+What makes logic as that is configured in the terraform template used to generate the Azure assets

 ```
 module "network-security-group" {